ElektraInitiative/libelektra/.github/CONTRIBUTING.md

 - Propose it by creating a [github issue](https://github.com/ElektraInitiative/libelektra/issues/new) for discussions.
-- Create a [decisions](/doc/decisions/README.md) describing you want to do to keep the discussion more efficient.
+- Create a [decision](/doc/decisions/README.md) describing you want to do to keep the discussion more efficient and architecture documented.